streamanalyze/sa.documentation/README.md

 2.4.2 Overloaded functions

 Function names may be overloaded, i.e., functions having the same name may be defined differently for different argument types.
 This allows generic functions applicable on objects of several different argument types.
 Each specific implementation of an overloaded function is called a resolvent.
-For example, assume the following two Amos II function definitions having the same generic function name less():
+For example, assume the following two sa.amos function definitions having the same generic function name less():

 create function less(Number i, Number j)->Boolean
         as i < j;